chuckstack/chuckstack.github.io/src-ls/stack-application.md

 <!-- TODO: add to terminology.md page - this is the definition and term points here -->

-Here is an example of attribute tagging in chuck-steak:
+Here is an example of attribute tagging in chuck-stack:

 - TODO - this section needs to be moved to conventions
 - TODO - need to explain that the psql json capabilities define what is possible.
 The chuck-stack convention reduces the capabilities to create structure and known practices.